sbcshop/RoundyFi/README.md

-See there is a folder name RoundyFi, inside this folder, there are various applications:-
+See there is a folder name RoundyFi, inside this folder, there are various applications(Example codes):-
   * **Display Weather** -> Display the current weather via the "OpenWeatherMap" website, first of all, you need to make an account in OpenWeatherMap https://openweathermap.org/api and copy the API key and paste in the code, Download the Arduino IDE https://www.arduino.cc/en/software